Non-charitable Purpose Trusts for International Estate Planning: A Comprehensive Guide

 • Legal Protection of Assets: These trusts can offer protection from creditors and are not subject to division in divorce proceedings, securing assets against external claims.

-• Avoids Family Conflict: By designating specific assets to fulfill particular purposes, these trusts can reduce potential disputes among family members over asset distribution or usage.
+• Avoids Family Conflict: By designating specific assets to fulfil particular purposes, these trusts can reduce potential disputes among family members over asset distribution or usage, which can otherwise lead to a family provision claim.

 • Continuity and Stability: For assets needing ongoing management or maintenance, such as real estate or businesses, these trusts provide a stable management framework that may extend beyond the capabilities of individual caretakers or family generations.